Essential terms and explanations for AI governance

 Definition

-A form of AI that draws inferences from a knowledge base to replicate the decision-making abilities of a human expert within a specific field, like a medical diagnosis.
+A form of rules-based AI that draws inferences from a knowledge base provided by human experts to replicate their decision-making abilities within a specific field, like medical diagnoses.

 Definition

-The ability to describe or provide sufficient information about how an AI system generates a specific output or arrives at a decision in a specific context to a predetermined addressee.
-XAI is important in maintaining transparency and trust in AI.
+The ability to describe or provide sufficient information about how an AI system generates a specific output or arrives at a decision in a specific context.
+Explainability is important in maintaining transparency and trust in AI.

 Definition

-Data discovery process techniques that take place before training a machine learning model in order to gain preliminary insights into a data set, such as identifying patterns, outliers, and anomalies and finding relationships among variables.
+Data discovery process techniques that take place before training a machine learning model to gain preliminary insights into a dataset, such as identifying patterns, outliers and anomalies and finding relationships among variables.

 Definition

-An attribute of an AI system that ensures equal and unbiased treatment of individuals or groups in its decisions and actions in a consistent, accurate manner.
-It means the AI system's decisions should not be affected by certain sensitive attributes like race, gender or religion.
+An attribute of an AI system that prioritizes relatively equal treatment of individuals or groups in its decisions and actions in a consistent, accurate and measurable manner.
+Every model must identify the appropriate standard of fairness that best applies, but most often it means the AI system's decisions should not adversely impact, whether directly or disparately, sensitive attributes like race, gender or religion.

 Definition

-A large-scale, pretrained model for AI capabilities, such as language (see also large language model), vision, robotics, reasoning, search or human interaction, that can function as the base for other applications.
-The model is trained on extensive and diverse data sets.
+A large-scale model that has been trained on extensive and diverse datasets to enable broad capabilities, such as language (see also large language model), vision, robotics, reasoning, search or human interaction, that can function as the base for use-specific applications.

 Definition